5 Steps to Re-Establish or Fix Your Credit for Free in Canada

 If you're wondering where you can find some money to pay down your debts, here are 10 ideas.

 - Get collections removed from your credit report.
 If your credit score is being held back because of collections reporting on the public records section of your credit report, you may be able to revive your flagging credit score by paying off the collections and then requesting that those creditors remove their collection notations from your credit report.
 The type of collections that appear under the public records section of a credit report are things like unpaid utility bills, cable bills, telephone bills, cell phone bills, parking tickets and other debts that are in collections that weren’t originally a credit account.

-You can quickly find out if either of these two issues is causing you problems.
+You can quickly find out if any of these issues are causing you problems.
 Simply request a copy of your credit report along with your credit score to find out.

 5 Steps to Rebuilding Your Credit Score

 If you obtain a copy of your credit report along with your credit score, you can find out if you have bad credit.
 Knowing that you don’t have good credit is not enough.
 You need to know why you have bad credit.

 For many people their credit problems may have been brought on by circumstances largely beyond their control like an injury or illness, unemployment, reduced income, or a separation or divorce.
 If this is what has happened to you, then skip ahead to point number 2.
 If you aren’t exactly sure why you have credit problems, then read on.